 |How to Apply|

 The Environmental Ethics Certificate Program is the first certificate of its type in the United States, established in 1983.
 The EECP is an interdisciplinary program that prepares students to synthesize ideas from a wide variety of perspectives to solve complex environmental problems.
-The program emphasizes environmental leadership through consideration, analysis, and evaluation of various ethical schools of thought and how they inform and impact theoretical and real world problems.
+The program emphasizes environmental leadership through consideration, analysis, and evaluation of various ethical schools of thought and how they inform and impact theoretical and real-world problems.
 The core competencies identified below provide EECP students with the knowledge, skills, and values necessary to address environmental issues in a range of disciplines.

-CTC- Critical Thinking Competency: Students will seek out and recognize relevant sources of information; will be able to interpret and question norms, practices and opinions; will reflect on their own values, perceptions and actions; and will consciously seek to develop and refine their personal environmental ethic.
-Students will be able to negotiate environmental values, principles, goals, and targets, in a context of conflicts of interests and trade-offs, uncertain knowledge and contradictions and will take an informed position in environmental ethics discourse.
+CTC- Critical Thinking Competency: Students will seek out and recognize relevant sources of information; will be able to interpret and question norms, practices, and opinions; will reflect on their own values, perceptions, and actions; and will consciously seek to develop and refine their personal environmental ethic.
+Students will be able to negotiate environmental values, principles, goals, and targets in a context of conflicts of interests and trade-offs, uncertain knowledge, and contradictions; and will take an informed position in environmental ethics discourse.

-IPSC- Integrated Problem Solving Competency: Students will be able to apply different problem-solving frameworks to complex environmental problems and develop viable, inclusive, and equitable solutions that promote ethical sustainable development and integrate the other competencies.
-Students will recognize that when faced with a conflict, it is imperative to keep a process moving forward through negotiation and dispute resolution; to recognize unproductive actions (denial, scapegoating, etc.) and be able to reframe issues; and to identify common ground among diverse perspectives.
+IPSC- Integrated Problem Solving Competency: Students will be able to apply different problem-solving frameworks to complex environmental problems and develop viable, inclusive, and equitable solutions that promote ethical, sustainable development and integrate the other competencies.
+Students will recognize that when faced with a conflict, it is imperative to keep a process moving forward through negotiation and dispute resolution; to recognize unproductive actions (denial, scapegoating, etc.) and be able to reframe issues; and identify common ground among diverse perspectives.